Foreign travel advice

 If you need emergency medical assistance during your trip, dial 112 and ask for an ambulance.
 If you are referred to a medical facility for treatment you should contact your insurance/medical assistance company immediately.

-If you experience symptoms seek medical attention or contact www.saude24.pt on 808 24 24 24 (information in Portuguese only).
+If you feel unwell seek medical attention or contact the Portuguese health service’s website or call them for advice on 808 24 24 24 (local number and information in Portuguese only).